Sly Green: Legacy

-Green is often mentioned by rappers Westside Gunn and Benny the Butcher, who also worked as drug dealers in Buffalo during the 1990s and 2000s.
+Green is often mentioned by Buffalo rappers Westside Gunn and Benny the Butcher, who also worked as drug dealers in Buffalo during the 1990s and 2000s.
 Benny the Butcher has a song titled "Sly Green", off the 2020 album Burden of Proof.
-Westside Gunn features Green on "Sly Green Skit", off the 2016 album FLYGOD.
+Westside Gunn features Green on "Sly Green Skit", off the 2016 album Flygod.
 In 2024, Gunn also featured Sly Green on every song of his 11 EP.